 When you water your Dracaena, make sure you provide enough water so that liquid flows from the drainage hole at the bottom of the pot and into the saucer.
 It’s extremely important to discard any excess water in the saucer and not to let your plant sit in any standing water.
 Your Dracaena does not like “wet feet,” which will cause the roots to rot and lead to the eventual death of the plant.

 The quality of your water could also be causing your Dracaena’s leaves to brown.
 Dracaena plants are sensitive to the chemicals found in most tap water.
-Use filtered water or allow your tap water to sit out uncovered overnight before watering so chemicals such as chlorine and fluoride can evaporate.
+Use filtered water or allow your tap water to sit out uncovered overnight before watering so chemicals such as chlorine can evaporate.

 Low humidity and dry soil cause leaves to droop and brown on their edges, later followed by entire yellowing, browning, and leaf drop.
 Misting the leaves of your Dracaena often will increase the humidity.
 You could also use a pebble tray for a long-term increase in humidity, or use a humidifier.